 By now we are hitting the stride of summer, ready for refreshment from the hot rays of sunshine.
-Many gardeners add water features to their botanical sanctuaries for just this reason, to hear the gurgles and splashes and have the sounds effect them with psychological coolness.
-I am not that handy, nor responsible enough to keep up with water pumps, mosquito dunks, and other apparatus.
-Though I do love to sit and gaze at garden beds, and have found that water-colored plants have a similar effect.
+Many gardeners add water features to their botanical sanctuaries for just this reason, to hear the gurgles and splashes, and have the sounds effect them with psychological coolness.
+I am not that handy, nor responsible enough to keep up with water pumps, mosquito dunks, and other apparatus, sadly; though I do love to sit and gaze at garden beds, and have found that water-colored plants have a similar effect.

 That is, filling beds with light aquas and grey-greens, water-colored foliage that creates a visual stream of water, in a poetic sense at least.
 The ground covering habits of lamb’s ear, Artemisia, and dusty miller have all grown into a flowing swath in our garden, one pouring into the other.
 A splash, almost, of refreshing hues that soothe.